 Non-Stern NYU courses that have been approved for the MBA program will be included in the GPA.

 Courses taken on formal Study Abroad exchange programs (semester and Summer) do not figure into the GPA.
 These courses are graded "Pass/Fail".
 Only a grade of "Pass" will be credited towards the MBA degree requirements.

 To ensure parity among required course sections and to prevent grade inflation, core faculty are required to impose a 35% maximum of the letter grade of "A" or "A-".

 CF Submission Requirement

-MBA students who do not submit Course Faculty Evaluations by the deadline will not have access to their final grades until the grade release date, 30 days from the end of the CFE evaluation period.
+Stern students who do not submit Course Evaluations by the deadline will not have access to their final grades until the grade release date, 30 days from the end of the CE evaluation period.
 This policy was determined by a committee of students to ensure full student participation.
 Faculty are requested not to release final grades to students who fail to submit evaluations and students should not ask.

 The Department of Finance maintains a policy on suggested grading standards.